MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/tips_tricks.rst

         23

-This specific tip is equally valid for parfor/eval loops and spmd blocks, since both of them use the pool of workers started by parpool.
+This is equally valid for parfor/eval loops and spmd blocks, since both of them use the pool of workers started by parpool.